-The Doctoral Program Coordinator assigns initial advisers to incoming students.
-If a student believes that a different faculty member would be more appropriate, the student may change advisers with the approval of the Doctoral Program Coordinator.
-The student's adviser often, but not always, becomes the chair of the student's Field Examination and/or Dissertation Committees.
-If a student encounters challenges in working with their advisor (whether it be the faculty member initially assigned or otherwise), the student should consult the PhD Coordinator.
+The Urban Studies Program Director assigns initial advisors to incoming students.
+If a student believes that a different faculty member would be more appropriate, the student may change advisors with the approval of the Doctoral Program Director.
+The student's advisor often, but not always, becomes the chair of the student's Field Examination and/or Dissertation Committees.
+If a student encounters challenges in working with their advisor (whether it be the faculty member initially assigned or otherwise), the student should consult the Program Director.

-The student should work closely with their adviser to set out a tentative course of study as early as possible.
-The student should ask to meet with the adviser at least once a term to discuss their progress and to update/revise their course of study.
-During spring term of their first year of study, each student will meet with their adviser and the PhD coordinator for a Plan of Study conference.
-In preparation for the conference, the student will prepare the Doctoral Plan of Study document.
-A description of what is to be included in the document is available in forms on the School's website.
+The student should work closely with their advisor to set out a tentative course of study as early as possible.
+The student should ask to meet with the advisor at least once a term to discuss their progress and to update/revise their course of study.
+For Key topics for faculty-student meetings see Appendix 1.